PengfeiHePower/PengfeiHePower.github.io/_pages/about.md

 For AGI and Security!

 [*I will be on market 2025 Fall.
-If you have any available position of assistant professor, postdoc or in industry, please contact me!*]
+If you have any available position of assistant professor, postdoc or industry, please contact me!*]

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.